Get the Job: How to Answer 14 Common Sales Interview Questions

 Many hiring managers want to know you did your homework.
 Or, at the least, you put the company name through Google.
 It demonstrates that you value preparation and are interested in what they do.

-To prepare for your sales interview, look at their website, LinkedIn and other socials to get a better idea of their goals, mission, statement and culture.
+To prepare for your sales interview, look at their website, LinkedIn, and other socials to better understand their goals, mission, statement, and culture.

 If the sales manager doesn’t ask, you can always raise the question to score extra points.
 Doing so will demonstrate your consideration -especially if you ask for specifics.